 Micheal O’Siadhail is a full-time writer with sixteen published collections of poetry, and has given poetry readings and broadcast extensively in Ireland, Britain, Europe, and North America.
 He has been lecturer at Trinity College Dublin and a professor at the Dublin Institute for Advanced Studies.

 Steve A. Prince

-Artist Steve A. Prince is a native of New Orleans, Louisiana, and he currently resides in Detroit, Michigan.
+Artist Steve A. Prince is a native of New Orleans, Louisiana, and he currently resides in Williamsburg, Virginia.
 Prince received his BFA from Xavier University of Louisiana and his MFA in Printmaking and Sculpture from Michigan State University.
-He is currently an Assistant Professor of Art at Wayne State University.
+He is currently the Director of Engagement and Distinguished Artist in Residence at the Muscarelle Museum of Art at the College of William and Mary.
 Prince received several honors for his art and scholarship, including the 2010 Teacher of the Year for the City of Hampton.
 Prince has shown his art internationally in various solo, group, and juried exhibitions.
 Prince has participated in several residencies including the 2007 Partners of the Americas Artist in Residence in Santa Catarina, Brazil.
 Prince has created several public works, including an 8’x8′ mixed media work titled “Lemonade: A Picture of America” at the College of William and Mary commemorating the first three African American resident students in 1967 at the college.